Impactful Ways Queuing Software Helps Business Reduce Customer Complaints

 Improved Waiting Experience

 Queuing software also removes the confusion of the wait with the features that project the waiting time.
-One of the worst aspects of waiting in line is the confusion and uncertainty, as there is no clear end in sight.
+One of the worst aspects of waiting in line is uncertainty, as there is no clear end in sight.
 QLess confronts this problem head-on by projecting highly accurate wait lengths for customers, and this is something consumers love.
-According to a QLess study of 250 US adults, 57.2% said they were more likely to patronize a business if they had early insights into wait times.

 Reduced Wait Times

 Even if the waiting experience is made positive by virtual queuing, it is still important for enterprises to cut down on their average wait times to truly create an exceptional customer experience.
-Queuing software can help in this regard, empowering enterprises to streamline their waiting process by giving them calendar management features that have been found to elevate staff productivity by up to 90%.

 The QLess smart calendar is a feature that coincides with the queue management system.
 It allows enterprises to access smart calendars that show the entire appointment schedule for the day.
-That calendar can be edited by staff and is color-coded and organized.
+This calendar is edited by staff and is color-coded and organized.
 This gives staff greater insight into their day, as they can see with clarity what their next several hours will look like.
 Increased workflow visibility leads to better-prepared staff, which will, in turn, lead to more productive staff.
 This will lead to faster lines, as staff can work through their day faster.

 Customers being served